[Updated 17 January, 2020]

 - Set up title tags and meta-descriptions that incorporate keyphrases you want to rank for.
 These elements provide the vital, clickable first point of contact in search result snippets when people are looking for solutions.

 - If your business relies on local customers, there are SEO tactics you can employ to help your visibility online.
 See our article on NZ local search optimisation.

 - Review and improve your SEO strategy using free tools such as Google Analytics and Search Console.
 Adding meaningful conversion goals and events in Google Analytics helps you collect data on how visitors are engaging with your website, and also work as goals in Google Ads.
-Google Tag Manager is a handy container for managing tracking codes and tags.
-For a really good introduction to these areas, check out YT videos such as this one on defining goals in GA, from MeasureSchool.
+Google Tag Manager is a handy container for managing tracking codes and tags, especially now that Google Analytics 4 is rolling out.
+[Link opens an 8-minute YT video by MeasureSchool].

 - Blogging, content marketing and social media engagement help to increase organic search traffic and leads when the content is of high quality.
 Always put your customers first.